YangLIN1997/YangLIN1997.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a final-year PhD student at the School of Computer Science, University of Sydney (USYD), under the supervision of Professor [Irena Koprinska](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/irena-koprinska.html).
-I am also affiliated with Commonwealth Scientific and Industrial Research Organization (CSIRO) Data61, under the supervision of Dr [Mashud Rana](https://people.csiro.au/r/m/mdmashud-rana) and Dr [Ashfaqur Rahman](https://people.csiro.au/R/A/Ashfaqur-Rahman).

-I completed the BEng degree in 2018 at the School of Electrical Engineering, University of Sydney, supervised by Professor [Weidong Xiao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/weidong-xiao.html).
-Previously, I worked as a research assistant supervised by Professor [Georgios Konstantinou](https://research.unsw.edu.au/people/dr-georgios-konstantinou) and Dr [Harith R. Wickramasinghe](https://www.unsw.edu.au/engineering/our-people/harith-wickramasinghe) at University of New South Wales in 2017.
+I am a final-year PhD student with expertise in data mining and machine learning, at University of Sydney and CSIRO Data61.
+I conducted research on large scale time series forecasting using real-world data sets and improved the accuracy, speed and interpretability of forecasting models.
+I completed my BEng degree with the University Medal in Electrical Engineering at University of Sydney in 2018.
+Previously, I worked as a research assistant at University of New South Wales in 2017.

-My current research focus is on time series forecasting, knowledge distillation, sequence models, deep learning.
+I am comfortable with popular data science tools for machine learning and data mining such as Python, R, SQL and Tableau.
+My current research focus is on time series forecasting, knowledge distillation, sequence models and deep learning.

 Education
 ======
-* Ph.D in Computer Science (03/2019 - 2022)
+* Ph.D in Computer Science (03/2019 - 03/2022)
   * University of Sydney
   * Research Training Program Scholarship and CSIRO Data61 top-up scholarship
 * B.S. in Electrical Engineering (07/2015 - 12/2018)